ccoskrnl/ccoskrnl/README.md

 ## TO-DO

-- [ ] Bug fix: Adjust the CcLoader reversed memory to ensure memory manager works on machines with more RAM.
 - [ ] Bug fix: Add spinlock to prevent conflicts of multiple windows output.

 - [ ] Dynamic memory manager with memory leaks detection.